Member Spotlight Interview

-Not so much.
-With every passing year though, I gained clarity on the area of law that interested me most.
+Sure.
+With every passing year, I gained clarity on the area of law that interested me most.
 In France, you go to law school right after high school.
 So I was 17 years when I started law school, and I studied overall for a period of 6 years.
 With each passing year I became more and more interested in the field of international arbitration.
-And it really cemented during my fifth year, during which time I was very fortunate to attend one of the famous international arbitration programs in Paris, under the leadership of someone by the name of Professor Lagarde.
+And it really cemented during my fifth year, during which time I was very fortunate to attend one of the famous international arbitration programs in Paris, under the leadership of someone by the name of Professor Paul Lagarde.
 That program was very geared towards international arbitration.
 During this time, I realized this is what I want to do.
-Then came the realization that I would most likely practice international arbitration as a counsel at a reputable law firm.
+Then came the realization that I would most likely practice international arbitration as a counsel at a large law firm.

 For our law student membership, do you have advice on specific types of programs or opportunities that you think would help law students gain exposure in their interested practice areas?

 I would say this is very much a factual question, depending on what every person is interested in.
 I’m very active in the recruiting efforts of my firm, Hogan Lovells, so I meet students very often.
-When they ask me this question, my response is framed on what that students interests.
-When I have a student say they are really interested in international arbitration, nd ask what classes should I take, I often suggest they take conflict of laws.
+When they ask me this question, my response is framed on what that student’s interests are.
+When I have a student say they are really interested in international arbitration, and ask what classes to take, I often suggest they take conflict of laws.
 A lot of what we do is intuitive, but some aspects of our practice are not intuitive, and I would put conflict of laws in that category.
-So, I would say, as much as possible (because its hard to know what you want to practice at the stage of a student), try to get an understanding of your area of interests and then focus on taking classes that are relevant to those interests.
+So, I would say, as much as possible (because it’s hard to know what you want to practice at the stage of being a student), try to get an understanding of your areas of interest and then focus on taking classes that are relevant to those interests.
 The other thing I would say is that it’s important to keep an open mind.
 It’s important to realize when you’re starting your career that there are so many possibilities, and that your mind may change, you might find new interests.
 And sometimes, the opportunity to do what you want to do is not going to present itself.

 Do you recall any experiences where this happened to you?

-I wanted to do international arbitration – I didn’t get to do that when I started my career.
-No firm would hire me because it’s a very small competitive field.
+I wanted to practice international arbitration – I didn’t get to do that when I started my career.
+It’s a very small competitive field.
 I applied all over the country, and think of my profile- French educated Egyptian law student with an LLM.
 At the time, it was not that easy for an LLM to find a job in the US.
-I was offered a position as a litigation associate at a firm in LA.
-For a period of about three years, all I did was US domestic litigation.
+I was offered a position as a litigation associate at a firm in Los Angeles.
+For a period of about three years, all I did was U.S. domestic litigation.
 I am so grateful that I had the opportunity to do that – I learned so much from that experience.
 I learned skills that I would not have learned if I had started immediately practicing in international arbitration.
-And all I can think of is thank God for the people who trusted me and believed in me at that firm and gave me job.
+And all I can think of is thank God for the people who trusted me and believed in me at that firm and gave me a job.
 So, I’m looking at this not from the perspective of “I didn’t get to do what I wanted to do.”
 Rather, I’m grateful.
 But then I was also focused.
 I knew I wanted to do international arbitration.
 I eventually had to move firms, because my firm did not offer international arbitration.
 But my point is that, you can know what you want, and you can get to where you want sometimes by taking a circular route, and that circular route might bring a lot of benefits that you might not realize.
-You have to keep an open mind.

-Because, the learning curve was very steep for me having not been educated substantially in the US, the first thing I focused on was being a good litigator.
+Because the learning curve was very steep for me having not been educated substantially in the U.S., the first thing I focused on was being a good litigator.
 It would have been disingenuous of me to do anything else.
 I had the job; I had to prove myself at that job.
 So no – for my first few years, I really had to learn and do well, and impress the people who believed in me and hired me.
 So I focused on being the best that I could be in what I was hired to do.
-After two and a half years, I had gained a lot of exposure.
+After two and a half years, I had gained a lot of exposure and appreciation by my colleagues.
 I had done depositions and oral hearings.
-After I started getting the hang of what I was doing, I then decided to refocus myself again on pursing my dream in international arbitration.
-I asked to be transferred to NY.
-When I came to NY, I started speaking to partners who were pursing this type of work.
-I became active in all sorts of organizations, bar associations.
-I tried to get speaking engagements, I published.
-I worked really hard to find a way to catch up, because those few years when I wasn’t in that field- I had to somehow make up, but I did.
+After I started getting the hang of what I was doing, I then decided to refocus myself again on pursuing my dream in international arbitration.
+I asked to be transferred to the New York office of my firm.
+When I came to New York, I started speaking to partners who were pursuing this type of work.
+I became active in all sorts of organizations and bar associations.
+I tried getting speaking engagements and I published.
+I worked really hard to find a way to catch up, because those few years when I wasn’t in that field- I had to somehow make up, and I did.
 It was a lot of effort, both internally and externally.
-Its internal in terms of exposing yourself, making sure the partners doing that type of work know you, think of you, and its external because you want the community at large to know you.
+It’s internal in terms of exposing yourself, making sure the partners doing that type of work know you, think of you, and it’s external because you want the community at large to know you.